vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 First, use the following command to query the values of the NS records that should be set up as glue records.

-On Google cloud,
+On Google Cloud Platform:

 ```bash
 gcloud dns managed-zones describe \
   $(gcloud dns managed-zones list --filter dnsName:${BKPR_DNS_ZONE} --format='value(name)')
 ```

-On Azure cloud,
+On Microsoft Azure:

 ```bash
 az network dns zone show \